Joiry/HSL_Carp/slurm.md

 ## Slurm Scripts!

-This whole --wrap="<command you want to run" may seem really awkward, and it is
+This whole --wrap="<command you want to run>" may seem really awkward, and it is!

-slurm is really intended for the user to submit a slurm script to run jobs
+Slurm is really intended for the user to submit a slurm script to run jobs

-Copy over this slurm script from my scratch space
+Copy over these slurm scripts:

 ~~~
-$ cp /pine/scr/t/r/tristand/slurm_gzip.sh .
+$ cp /proj/seq/data/carpentry/slurm_*sh .
 ~~~

-Let's take a look at it
+Let's take a look at the first one we will use:

 ~~~
 $ less slurm_gzip.sh